esalcedoo/AlexaEchoBot/AlexaEchoBot/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `EchoBot` folder
+  - Navigate to ` AlexaEchoBot` folder
-  - Select `EchoBot.csproj` file
+  - Select ` AlexaEchoBot.csproj` file
   - Press `F5` to run the project

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.5.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework Emulator version 4.6.4 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ### Connect to the bot using Bot Framework Emulator